Last updated on March 27th, 2021 at 02:33 am

 Me?
 I want my blog to mean something.
 I want to know when I shuffle off of the mortal coil at some point in the future that my blog somehow made the world a better place.

 You can buy all the tools in the world to become a better designer, but they won’t do you any good if you don’t know what you’re doing.
-That’s why I’d love to join Brandgasm 101 — to go back to basics, unlearn bad habits and build something I’ll be proud of.
+That’s why I joined Brandgasm 101 — to go back to basics, unlearn bad habits and build something I’ll be proud of.
 Something that’ll stand the test of time.